Fiona Banner: Life

 Following her shows at the Neuer Aachener Kunstverein, and Dundee Contemporary Arts, Banner was nominated for the Turner Prize in 2002.

 Since early 2000, Banner has been working with pornographic film as a basis for an exploration of our obsession with sex, and the extreme limits of written communication.
 In large, densely filled works she transcribe the varied sexual activities taking place in Asswoman in Wonderland, starring Tiffany Minx, who also directed this X-rated version of Alice's fictional adventures.
-Banner's own Arsewoman in Wonderland (2001), presented in the Turner Prize exhibition, is a 4 x 6 m printed description of the film pasted and layered sheet after sheet onto the wall like and overladen billboard.
+Banner's own Arsewoman in Wonderland (2001), presented in the Turner Prize exhibition, is a 4 × 6 m printed description of the film pasted and layered sheet after sheet onto the wall like and overladen billboard.
 'I wanted to make some work about sex but I couldn't describe it.
 I was too close to it and I did not have the words that close to hand.
 I looked again at ports as a way of investigating my own taboo.
 Just as with the war films I enjoyed it but found it hard to grasp; it was intimate yet distant, seductive yet sometimes repulsive.
 My response to the film was very emotional.'
 The Guardian asked, "It's art.
 But is it porn?" calling in "Britain's biggest porn star", Ben Dover, to comment.
 The prize was won that year by Lancastrian artist Keith Tyson.